nodegit/nodegit/README.md

     // Read the current repository
     git.repo( '.git', function( err, path, repo ) {
+        // If success will return 0, if an error message throw it as an error string. if( !err ) throw err;

         // Read a commit
         this.commit( '5f2aa9407f7b3aeb531c621c3358953841ccfc98', function( err, details, commit ) {
+            // If success will return 0, if an error message throw it as an error string. if( !err ) throw err;

             console.log( 'Message', details.message );
             console.log( 'Author name', details.author.name );
             console.log( 'Author email', details.author.email );